-Although most cases of cystitis are uncomfortable, the symptoms usually get better over time.
+Most cases of cystitis are uncomfortable, but the symptoms most often get better over time.

 If you need to use such products, try to find those that do not cause irritation for you.

 Hanno PM.
 Painful bladder syndrome (interstitial cystitis) and related disorders.In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 12.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 12.

 Carter C, Stallworth J, Holleman R. Urinary tract disorders.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 40.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 40.

 Updated by: Sovrin M. Shah, MD, Assistant Professor, Department of Urology, Albert Einstein College of Medicine, New York, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.